beercss/beercss/README.md

 - Ready to use with any JS framework.
 - Highly focused on DX.
 - No build steps, configurations or dependencies.
-- Ready to use, without need custom CSS.
+- Build modern interfaces without any custom CSS.

 ## Applying "the beer way" in css?